⚠️ We are currently updating our 2021/22 tax guidance across the website

 Why might I pay too little tax when I have more than one job?

-Because most people pay tax at 20% (you would have to have total income of over £50,000 in 2020/21 to pay tax at any more than 20%; unless you live in Scotland where the income tax rates and bands are different to the rest of the UK – see our website for more details), the system outlined above helps ensure that you will not underpay tax.
+Because most people pay tax at 20% (you would have to have total income of over £50,270 in 2021/22 to pay tax at any more than 20%; unless you live in Scotland where the income tax rates and bands are different to the rest of the UK – see the tax basics section for more details), the system outlined above helps ensure that you will not underpay tax.

 You can find information about completing a starter checklist, including an annotated example on our Pay As You Earn (PAYE) form: starter checklist website page.